 The Fifth Amendment at a Glance

 The Fifth Amendment addresses the "rights of persons," mainly in the context of the criminal justice system.
-For instance, when police "read you your rights" -- the right to remain silent, to have an attorney, etc. -- it is based on the Fifth Amendment as interpretted through the U.S. Supreme Court's ruling in Miranda v.
+For instance, when police "read you your rights" -- the right to remain silent, to have an attorney, etc. -- it is based on the Fifth Amendment as interpreted through the U.S. Supreme Court's ruling in Miranda v.
 Arizona.

 The Fifth Amendment also prohibits being tried twice for the same crime, requires due process of the law (basically, that cases are conducted transparently, fairly, and according to certain agreed-upon rules), and other provisions related to the rights of the person.
 This also includes the right to not have land taken away by the government ("eminent domain") without due process.

-Below are links to additional details about the rights granted under the Fifth Amendment:
+The list below contains additional details about the rights granted under the Fifth Amendment: